ray-project/ray/doc/source/data/faq.rst

   shards; only file interleaving is supported.
 See our `blog post <https://www.anyscale.com/blog/deep-dive-data-ingest-in-a-third-generation-ml-architecture>`__ on why this shared infrastructure is important for 3rd generation ML architectures.
-* **Lower overhead:** Datasets is lower overhead: it supports zero-copy exchange between processes, in contrast to the multi-processing-based pipelines of TensorFlow datasets.
+* **Lower overhead:** Datastreams is lower overhead: it supports zero-copy exchange between processes, in contrast to the multi-processing-based pipelines of TensorFlow datasets.

 Petastorm